All Episodes

 He gave me a lot of his time, pledged his support.

-He even offered financial support, but I said I'm not after that.
+He even offered financial support, but I said, I'm not after that.

-Now that's the sort of thing that if somebody said he offered financial support, but I turned it down.
+Now, that's the sort of thing that if somebody said he offered financial support, but I turned it down, you wouldn't necessarily believe that, would you?

-Well, he doesn't need it yet, it's because he's not on the ballot.
+It's because he's not on the ballot.

 Maybe that will change.